Bangladesh Bank robbery: The Philippines

 The Philippines' National Bureau of Investigation (NBI) launched a probe and looked into a Chinese-Filipino who allegedly played a key role in the money laundering of the illicit funds.
 The NBI is coordinating with relevant government agencies including the country's Anti-Money Laundering Council (AMLC).
 The AMLC started its investigation on 19 February 2016, of bank accounts linked to a junket operator.
 AMLC has filed a money laundering complaint before the Department of Justice against a RCBC branch manager and five unknown persons with fictitious names in connection with the case.

 A Philippine Senate hearing was held on 15 March 2016, led by Senator Teofisto Guingona III, head of the Blue Ribbon Committee and Congressional Oversight Committee on the Anti-Money Laundering Act.
 A closed-door hearing was later held on 17 March.
 Philippine Amusement and Gaming Corporation (PAGCOR) has also launched its own investigation.
-On 12 August 2016, RCBC was reported to have paid half of the Ph₱ 1 billion penalty imposed by the Central Bank of the Philippines.
-Prior to that, the bank reorganized its board of directors by increasing the number of independent directors to 7 from the previous 4.
+On 12 August 2016, RCBC was reported to have paid half of the Ph₱ 1 billion penalty imposed by the Filipino central bank (BSP).
+Prior to that, the bank reorganized its board of directors by increasing the number of independent directors from four to seven.

-On 10 January 2019, Maia Santos Deguito, a former manager at RCBC was convicted and sentenced to 4 to 7 years imprisonment at a Philippine court for money laundering.
+On 10 January 2019, Maia Santos Deguito, a former manager at RCBC, was convicted on 8 counts of money laundering and sentenced to 4 to 7 years imprisonment for each count at a Makati City Regional Trial Court.
 On 12 March 2019, RCBC sued Bangladesh Bank for embarking "on a massive ploy and scheme to extort money from plaintiff RCBC by resorting to public defamation, harassment and threats geared towards destroying RCBC's good name, reputation, and image."

+On 6 February 2023, the First Division of the Court of Appeals dismissed Deguito's appeal and upheld the Makati City Regional Trial Court's conviction in 2019.

+In the February 29, 2024 judgment on the Bangladesh Bank robbery, the New York Supreme Court dismissed 3 causes of action—conversion, aiding and abetting conversion, and conspiracy to commit conversion—against Rizal Commercial Banking Corporation and defendants Ismael Reyes, Brigitte Capiña, Romualdo Agarrado and Nestor Pineda for lack of personal jurisdiction.
+It however allowed the Bangladesh Bank case concerning the $81-million cyberheist to proceed on other grounds including the return of money received.